geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 \in \mathbb{R}^{n \times S}.\label{def-C} \tag{9}
 $$

-Finally, we can also group the weighted residual vectors into a matrix:
+Finally, we can group the weighted residual vectors into a matrix:

 $$\boldsymbol R_w
 = \left(\begin{matrix}